NBISweden/data-submission-documentation/ENA/SOP/study_registration.md

     "This project collects genomic data generated for [Genus species], (vernacular name), to facilitate assembly and annotation as part of the ERGA pilot (https://www.erga-biodiversity.eu/pilot-project)."

-6. `Will you provide functionable genome annotation?`
+6. `Will you provide functional genome annotation?`

     Check this box for all EBP/ERGA studies as they aim at de novo assemblies and annotations.